Attorneys and Staff

 Sharlee Hunt, Paralegal

-Sharlee joined the Reynolds Law Firm as a paralegal in June 2016.
-She has over 4 years of experience in the legal field and graduated from the Paralegal Program at Pioneer Pacific College in December 2015.
-Sharlee enjoys spending time outdoors with her husband, hiking, camping, fishing, crabbing, and walking her lab mix, Whiskey.”
+Sharlee joined the Reynolds Law Firm as a paralegal in June 2016; however, she has been working in the legal field since 2012, primarily in family law.
+Sharlee graduated from the Paralegal Program at Pioneer Pacific College in December 2015.
+Sharlee enjoys spending time outdoors with her husband, hiking, camping, fishing, crabbing, and walking her lab mix, Whiskey.